emacsmirror/brf/README.md

 -   Inclusive Mark (Alt-m)

     "Inclusive" character marking in Brief includes the character under the cursor, whereas in Brf-mode (and Emacs in general) the marked region stops on the character before the cursor.
-This behaviour is actually Brief's "Non-inclusive Mark" and is the only kind supported in Brf-mode.
+This behaviour is actually Brief's "Non-inclusive Mark" (Alt-a) and is the only kind supported in Brf-mode.
 I don't think it makes any practical difference and so "Inclusive Mark" has not been implemented in Brf-mode.

 -   Window Resizing (F2)